federicocasabianca/.cursor-tutor/search-mongodb/README.md

 - Results are displayed in cards with relevance scores
 - Search works across title, description, material type, and author fields

+### Typeahead Suggestions
+- Real-time suggestions appear as you type
+- Suggestions include materials, authors, and popular queries
+- Uses external API for high-quality suggestions
+- Fallback to user's input if no suggestions are available

 ### Inserting Materials
 - Click the "Insert Materials from JSON" button to load materials from dataset.json
 - Progress and results are shown via notifications